-Accounts payable and accrued expenses were \$70.3 million as of March 31, 2023, compared to \$74.6 million as of December 31, 2022.
-The decrease was primarily driven by the settlement of previously accrued payroll, bonuses and certain contractual payables during the three months ended March 31, 2023, partially offset by an increase in accrued and unpaid interest on the Notes which is payable semi-annually in June and December, as well as an increase in reinsurance premiums payable.
+Accounts payable and accrued expenses were \$72.5 million as of June 30, 2023, compared to \$74.6 million as of December 31, 2022.
+The decrease was primarily driven by the settlement of previously accrued compensation expenses and certain contractual payables during the six months ended June 30, 2023, partially offset by increases in our reinsurance premium and current tax payables.

-Reserve for insurance claims and claim expenses was \$108.2 million as of March 31, 2023, compared to \$99.8 million as of December 31, 2022.
-The increase was primarily driven by the establishment of initial reserves on newly defaulted loans during the three months ended March 31, 2023, as well as an increase in the average case reserve held against previously defaulted loans that have aged in their delinquency status.
-The increase in the reserves for insurance claims and claim expenses was partially offset by the release of a portion of the reserves we established for anticipated claims payments in prior periods in connection with cure activity and ongoing analysis of recent loss development trends.
+Reserve for insurance claims and claim expenses was \$110.4 million as of June 30, 2023, compared to \$99.8 million as of December 31, 2022.
+The increase was primarily driven by the establishment of initial reserves on newly defaulted loans during the six months ended June 30, 2023, as well as an increase in the average case reserve held against previously defaulted loans that have aged in their delinquency status.
+The increase in the reserves for insurance claims and claim expenses was partially offset by the release of a portion of the reserves we established for anticipated claims payments in prior periods in connection with cure activity and ongoing analysis of recent loss development trends, as well as the payment of previously reserved claims during the period.
 See "Insurance Claims and Claim Expenses," above for further details.

-Reinsurance funds withheld, which represents our ceded reinsurance premiums written, less our profit and ceding commission receivables related to the 2016 QSR Transaction was \$2.3 million as of March 31, 2023, compared to \$2.7 million as of December 31, 2022.
+Reinsurance funds withheld, which represents our ceded reinsurance premiums written, less our profit and ceding commission receivables related to the 2016 QSR Transaction was \$1.7 million as of June 30, 2023, compared to \$2.7 million as of December 31, 2022.
 The decrease relates to the continued decline in ceded premiums written on single premium policies, due to the end of the reinsurance coverage period for new business under the 2016 QSR Transaction at December 31, 2017.
 See Item 1, "Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 5, Reinsurance."

-Net deferred tax liability was \$223.4 million as of March 31, 2023, compared to \$193.9 million as of December 31, 2022.
+Net deferred tax liability was \$242.1 million as of June 30, 2023, compared to \$193.9 million as of December 31, 2022.
 The increase was primarily due to an increase in the claimed deductibility of our statutory contingency reserve and the decrease in unrealized losses recorded in other comprehensive income.
 For further information regarding income taxes and their impact on our results of operations and financial position, see Item 1, "Financial Statements - Notes to Condensed Consolidated Financial Statements - Note 8, Income Taxes."